Sharing Clinical Trial Information and Results

 Public disclosure of results

-- Additionally, results for studies of investigational product(s) for which development has stopped are posted within one year of the discontinuation decision on sanofi.com.
+- Results for trials of investigational products for which development has stopped are posted within one year of the discontinuation decision

-- Study results, including a description of the design and methodology, results of primary and secondary outcome measures, and safety, are disclosed either as:
+- Trial results, including a description of the design and methodology, results of primary and/or secondary outcome measures and safety data, will be posted on a website accessible to the public free of charge, as follows:

-For Sanofis sponsored clinical trials, we disclose in an ongoing manner:
+For Sanofi-sponsored clinical trials and studies, we register information in an ongoing manner:

-- The registry will contain enough basic information about each trial to inform subjects appropriately (and their healthcare practitioners), and to assist them in the enrolment process.
-This includes:
+- The registries contain enough basic information about each trial or study to inform subjects appropriately (and their healthcare practitioners), and to assist them in the enrolment process.
+According to the registry, information may include:

 - Trial identification numbers (company study code, if available),